 This Veterans Day we salute our Veterans and extend our gratitude for their service.
-On this day, let us step back, pause and salute all who have served and honor the tremendous sacrifices made by the members of the U.S. armed forces and their families.
-Today and every day, we thank these men and women for preserving our freedom, upholding patriotic values and honor for our country.
+On this day, let us step back, pause, and salute all who have served and honor the tremendous sacrifices made by the members of the U.S. armed forces and their families.
+Today and every day, we thank these men and women for preserving our freedom, upholding patriotic values, and honor our country.

 Kansas is deeply and uniquely tied to Veterans Day.
 In 1953 Emporia, Kansas resident Alvin J. King proposed that Armistice Day (international day of remembrance) be changed to Veterans Day to recognize and honor all veterans from all wars and conflicts.
 The holiday was first organized and celebrated in Emporia in 1953.

 Kansas’ involvement didn’t end there.
 Kansas Congressman Ed Rees took the Veterans Day proposal to Congress.
 On May 26, 1954, President Eisenhower signed a bill into law changing Armistice Day to Veterans Day, to honor all U.S. military veterans on November 11th.
 The first nationwide observance of the new holiday was on November 11, 1954.
 Emporia, Kansas is proud to be the Official Founding City of Veterans Day and observes this national holiday for All Veterans Tribute Week.